Practice Area

 Even better, you may be eligible for a free consultation on your Michigan wrongful death lawsuit.
 Ready to discuss your case?
 Talk to our personal injury lawyers by calling 1-866-22Not33, or complete our online contact form and we’ll be in touch immediately!

-What Is a Wrongful Death Lawsuit?
+What is a Wrongful Death Lawsuit?

 Michigan law states that wrongful death is any wrongful act, neglect, or fault that would have allowed the decedent (the deceased person) to file a personal injury claim if they had survived the incident.
 Many events can result in a wrongful death lawsuit.

-The CDC cites over 200,955 unintentional deaths across the country every year.
-That equates to roughly 61 per 100,000 people.
+The CDC cites over 220,000 unintentional deaths across the country every year.
+That equates to roughly 67 per 100,000 people.
 These can include (but, as a disclaimer, may not be limited to):

-• Intentional acts including crimes.
-The CDC cites over 24,500 of these annually.
+- Intentional acts, including crimes.
+The CDC cited over 26,000 of these in 2021.

-It’s also important to note that the Michigan wrongful death act also considers the loss of a child to miscarriage as eligible for a wrongful death claim if a wrongful or negligent act causes the mother to lose her baby.
+It’s also important to note that the Michigan wrongful death act considers the loss of a child to miscarriage as eligible for a wrongful death claim if a wrongful or negligent act causes the mother to lose her baby.

 No matter where you live in Michigan, if you have lost a loved one to the reckless acts of another, you may be entitled to compensation in a Michigan wrongful death lawsuit.